 However, there is some information available that you can use to as guide posts through the process.
 The first guide post is knowing what your chances are of playing at the college level.
 If you don’t play, you can’t receive a scholarship.
 The second post is understanding the chances for receiving the scholarships.

 So first you have to figure out what your chances are of playing at the next level.
-There are several “shortcuts” to try first.
-The NCAA has a table showing the probability of a high school athlete playing at the next level.
+Before you start calculating the percentages try the NCAA’s chances of competing in college athletics table.
+The table shows the probability of a high school athlete playing at the next level.
 It breaks down the percentage going to each division but it doesn’t include all sports.

 First, you need to figure you how many people are in the possible pool to play at the college level.